Getting started with MONKEY

 monkey overview

-Before starting, insert a CR2032 battery into Monkey.
-The LEDs in the light house as well as the LEDs in the eyes of the monkey will briefly blink indicating it has booted successfully.
+Before starting, insert a CR2032 battery into MONKEY.
+The LEDs in the light house as well as the LEDs in the eyes of the MONKEY will briefly blink indicating it has successfully booted.

 Device updates

 Please make sure your device is up to date before continuing.
-This is easily done on this website.
+The device is updated directly through the browser:

 Go to device update page

-MONKEY supports a variety of hosts and works just great together with many types of devices.
+MONKEY supports a variety of hosts and works great in many types of setups.
 The connection process varies with the device you choose to use MONKEY with.
 For new users, we recommend starting with a mobile device.
-On mobile devices, it’s typical for the music making apps to handle connections.
+On mobile devices, it’s typical for the music creation apps to handle connections.
 This is contrary to desktop operating systems such as Windows and macOS, where you typically handle the connection through the OS.

 Connecting to mobile apps

-There is a bunch of fun apps to try out.
+There are several fun apps to try out.
 We recommend checking out N-Track Studio which is available on both iOS, iPadOS, and Android.
 We specifically recommend this app because:

 Check out N-Track Studio